About sheep and goat electronic identification (eID)

 Implementation plan

-1. Sheep and managed goats born on or after 1 January 2025 must be identified with an NLIS-accredited eID device before leaving their property of birth.
+1. Sheep and goats born on or after 1 January 2025 must be identified with an NLIS-accredited eID device before leaving their property of birth.

-2. From 1 January 2027, all other sheep and managed goats leaving a property must be identified with an NLIS-accredited eID device before leaving the property.
+2. From 1 January 2027, all other sheep and goats leaving a property must be identified with an NLIS-accredited eID device before leaving the property.

 What you will need